napari/napari.github.io/fundamentals/installation.md

 ## choosing different python bindings for Qt

 Most users can safely ignore this section.
-If, however, you aim to use napari together with software that uses PyQt5, or have some other reason to prefer that Qt backend, read on.
+If, however, you aim to use napari together with software that uses PyQt5, or have some other reason to prefer specific bindings to the Qt backend, read on.

 [Qt](https://www.qt.io) is a C++ library that provides unified graphical user interface (GUI) elements and interactivity across platforms and operating systems.
-Several libraries exist for accessing these elements from Python, which we call in the context of napari a *backend*.
+Several libraries exist for accessing these elements from Python, which we'll call python bindings for Qt.
+You are able to choose between several different python bindings for Qt, because napari itself uses [qtpy](https://github.com/spyder-ide/qtpy) as an interface that many different python bindings for Qt can fit into.

-The default napari backend is [PySide2](https://wiki.qt.io/Qt_for_Python), and this is what you get if you type `pip install napari` or `conda install -c conda-forge napari` and you do not have [pyqt5](https://pypi.org/project/PyQt5/) installed.
-If you wish to use [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) as the backend instead, you can install pyqt5 and napari from PyPI like this.
+The default python binding to Qt in napari is [PySide2](https://wiki.qt.io/Qt_for_Python).
+This is what you get if you type `pip install napari` or `conda install -c conda-forge napari` and you do *not* have [pyqt5](https://pypi.org/project/PyQt5/) already installed.
+If you wish to use [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) for your python binding to Qt instead, install both pyqt5 and napari from PyPI like this.

-Installing napari from PyPI, using a [pyqt5](https://pypi.org/project/PyQt5/) backend:
+Installing napari from PyPI, using [pyqt5](https://pypi.org/project/PyQt5/) bindings for the Qt backend:
 ```
 pip install pyqt5
 pip install napari